 Santa Claus is not the only one who is coming to town this holiday season.
-COVID-19 booster doses, too – a promise of a merrier final quarter of the year as we get additional protection against the infectious disease that spoiled our past Christmastide.
+COVID-19 booster shots, too – a promise of a merrier final quarter of the year as we get additional protection against the infectious disease that spoiled our past Christmastide.

 After all, we deserve this good news.
 And it definitely came one after the other, according to the latest case bulletin and updates released by the Department of Health (DOH).
 COVID-19 cases are down, quarantine classifications were eased in several areas, including the National Capital Region, and fully vaccinated Filipinos can hope for COVID booster shots very soon.